DevRel-Foundation/.github/profile/README.md

 <details>
   <summary>
-    <strong>What is the Steering Committee and Who are the Current Members?</strong>
+    <strong>What is the steering committee and who are the current members?</strong>
   </summary><br />

    The Steering Committee provides oversight for the entire open collaborative project as defined in the Developer Relations Foundation [Charter][charter].
 The current Steering Committee members are [listed here][steering-committee]